-The PFS was prepared by independent third-party consultants.
+The TRS was prepared by independent third-party consultants.

-The Company cautions that the PFS is preliminary in nature, and is based on technical and economic assumptions which will be further refined and evaluated in a full feasibility study.
-The PFS is based on an updated Project mineral resource estimate effective as of August 20, 2021 using a different mineral resource model than used in the April 2017 Report.
+The Company cautions that the TRS is preliminary in nature and is based on technical and economic assumptions which will be further refined and evaluated in a full feasibility study.
+The TRS is based on an updated Project mineral resource estimate effective as of August 20, 2021.